 In either case, there is hope.
 Life can get better, and you can be happier.
 Whatever the past may be, it does not need to take the future prisoner.
 You can break free and start a new course.
 One that is filled with more confidence, a deeper connection to others, and a renewed sense of purpose.

 Symptoms of depression present themselves in many ways.
 For example, you may experience physical changes such as extreme fatigue, disturbed sleep, loss of libido, gastrointestinal distress, headaches and extremes in appetite.

 Emotional symptoms, however, are often more prominent.
 These commonly include struggling with feelings of hopelessness that limit your ability to think positively about the future, a sense of diminished self-worth and profound and sometimes constant sadness and lack of interest things that used to give you pleasure.
 Lastly, there are changes related to one’s thinking that include, diminished concentration, memory loss and increased times when one feels overwhelmed in keeping up with the details of life.

 Not all people who are depressed experience all of these symptoms (in fact, most experience only some of these symptoms).
 Nevertheless, whatever specific symptoms you may have, depression is likely to make you less engaged in your relationships, less effective at work or school and rob you of the joy in life that would otherwise be present.
 In combination, these experiences become extremely oppressive.
 Many of the people we have worked with describe the experience of depression as one of feeling stuck at the bottom of a deep hole.
-This metaphor captures the often times isolating and confusing severe depression can be to the person who struggles with it on a daily basis.
+This metaphor captures just how isolating and confusing severe depression can be to the person who struggles with it on a daily basis.

 You Are Not Alone